diaxdo/tvplannr_project/readme.md

 ## What am I using?

-This project was built using python and django, and the front-end is mostly Materialize.
+This project was built using python and django, the front-end is mostly Materialize.

 ### Development
 Want to contribute?
 Great!
+Take a look at the trello board for this project to see what we need to get done: https://trello.com/b/NIxW5CTs/tv-app

 To fix a bug or enhance an existing module, follow these steps:

-Take a look at the trello board for this project: https://trello.com/b/NIxW5CTs/tv-app

 - Fork the repo
 - Create a new branch (`git checkout -b improve-feature`)